sarthak268/sarthak268.github.io/_pages/mind_master.md

     }
 </style>

-*Startup wisdom from YC's godfather — not a book, but essential 🤷*
+*Chess, strategy, and the mental game from a world champion ♟️*